bgveenstra/2223-simple-login/README.md

   });
   ```

 1. Modify the `POST /sessions` route to redirect to the user's profile page using `res.redirect('/profile');` instead of its current response.

+1. Test the effect of your modification in the browser.
+What do you see on the page and in the console?

+1. It turns out AJAX doesn't play well with redirects.
+They're changing your browser in two fundamentally different ways.
+The AJAX requests we've been making in our client-side JavaScript were helpful for debugging as we set everything up, but now that we want to redirect, we need to move back to non-AJAX requests.

+1. Update your `login.ejs` so that the form has a `method` and `action`.
+Remove the AJAX call for the login form from your scripts.js.
+Test your login form again.

 1. We don't want new users to get a JSON or message response when they sign up, either.
 In fact, we probably want to log them in automatically.
-Modify the `POST` `/users` route to save a new user's id in the session and then redirect to the profile.
+Modify the `POST /users` route to save a new user's id in the session and then redirect to the profile.
+Also modify your signup form to use `method` and `action`.

 ## 7. Enable log out

-1. On the profile view, add a logout button.
+1. On the profile view, add a logout link.

 ```html